abpframework/abp/docs/en/UI/Blazor/Basic-Theme.md

     ```
     `#ApplicationContainer` is a selector (like `<div id="ApplicationContainer">Loading...</div>`) in the `index.html`.

-* Execute `abp-bundle` command under blazor project once.
+* Execute `abp bundle` command under blazor project once.

 {{end}}